-Car crashes are the No. 1 cause of death for teenagers in the United States and, in about 10 percent of those fatalities, distracted driving is the cause, according to the National Highway Traffic Safety Administration.
+Car crashes are the No. 1 cause of death for teenagers in the United States.
+In about 10 percent of those fatalities, distracted driving is the cause, according to the National Highway Traffic Safety Administration.
 The bottom line: 15-to-19 year-olds are more likely than adults to be in a “distraction-affected” crash.
 We asked Anne Marie Hayes, a certified driving instructor and author of 3 Keys to Keeping Your Teen Alive, for ideas about how to talk to teens about distracted driving.

 5 Ways to Talk to Teens About Distracted Driving

-2. Set rules.
-“The rule is—absolutely no use of the phone while driving,” says Hayes.
+“The rule is—absolutely no using the phone while driving,” says Hayes.
 “I suggest they turn off their phone and put it in the glove compartment or somewhere where they cannot see it, cannot reach it.
 Parents need to realize how dangerous this is.”
 If a teenager must use her phone, she should ask a passenger to do it for her or pull over to a safe place.

 Hayes stresses that when parents talk to teens about distracted driving they make clear that even using a phone hands-free is a distraction, particularly for inexperienced drivers.
 “A lot of people feel that if they use a hands-free phone, that solves the problem because their hands are on the wheel,” she explains.
 “But minds off the task is the biggest problem.”
 Phone conversations can lead to a condition called “task-related blindness,” where an individual zones out and stops paying attention to the task at hand.

-3. Enforce consequences.
-Use of the phone while driving should be met with a swift and strict consequence, recommends Hayes.
-“For example, you lose your driving privileges for the next two weeks.
+Using a phone while driving should be met with a swift and strict consequence, recommends Hayes.
+“For example, if you break the driving rules, you lose your driving privileges for the next two weeks.
 And it starts immediately.”

 by Diana Simeon, managing editor at Your Teen.